FabianoEger/tago-documentation/_build/html/_sources/getstarted.txt

 Step 1.
 Add a device
 -----------------------
-You can start by adding a **device** to your account.
+You can start by adding a :ref:`ref_concepts_device` to your account.
 This will enable a link between your data and the external world.
 In this example, let's send a variable called *temperature* from your device.

 On the left side bar, click on **Devices**.
 Then, click on **Add Device** blue button, enter with the name 'dev01' and click on 'Save'.

 .. raw:: html

 	<img src="https://tago.io/assets/img/screenshot/create_device_2.png" alt="" width="800" height="600">
-For each device, you have the option to define a **bucket** that will store its data.
+For each device, you have the option to define a :ref:`ref_concepts_bucket` that will store its data.
 You can pick a bucket with the same name as the device.

-For security, all devices should use a valid token when accessing Tago.
+For security, all devices should use a valid :ref:`ref_concepts_token` when accessing Tago.
 One token is automatically generated when a device is created.
 Later in this example, you will need this token.
 Go to the 'General information' session of the device, click on 'QR Code' or 'Tokens' and copy the token code that was created for your device.

 .. raw:: html